Skip to Content

 Last year, Florida Gov. Ron DeSantis signed a bill which, he said, would "prevent localities from agenda-motivated lane reductions to force people out of their cars” by increasing public notice and meeting requirements when cities want to repurpose lane space for anything other that drivers — though that bill stopped short of banning road diets outright.

-Indiana, meanwhile, tried to pass a 2024 bill specifically banning the construction of designated bus lanes in its capital city for a single year, though that bill was ultimately killed when the transit agency agreed to leave more space for motorists in the BRT project that was the clear target of that bill.
+Indiana, meanwhile, tried to pass a 2024 bill specifically banning the construction of designated bus lanes in its capital city for a single year, though that bill was ultimately killed when the transit agency agreed to leave more space for motorists in the BRT project that was the clear target of the legislation.

-Shortly after taking office, the Trump administration scrubbed reams of federal resources outlining the benefits of road diets and busting myths that they negatively impact emergency services, economic growth at local businesses, and even the speed of driver's themselves — none of which research shows to be true.
+Shortly after taking office, the Trump administration scrubbed reams of federal resources outlining the benefits of road diets and busting myths that they negatively impact emergency services, economic growth at local businesses, and in some cases, even the travel times of drivers themselves — none of which research shows to be true.

 Many of those resources still exist on web archives, but advocates fear that locals will be hard pressed to find them when they argue against anti-road diet bills in their state legislatures.
 And with the federal government promising to look "unfavorably" on lane-limiting projects that apply for federal money, too, cities may have nowhere to turn for funds or approval to slow drivers down, or even to make them pay their fair share.